Updated March 2019

 The downside is that they tend to hike WAAAY up around their tummies, which exposes their legs.
 They also don’t do much to keep their feet warm.
 People either love sleeping gowns or hate ’em.

 No explanation needed here.
 If it’s not warm, you’ll need pants, jeans, or tights to accompany a non-footed onesie.
 Jeans are a great staple because they go with just about anything.
 My favorite spot for baby jeans is Old Navy.
 Baby Gap also has cute pants, although just a warning, they run very slim and tall — not great if you have hunky chunky babies like mine.
 In my opinion, cotton pants are much more comfy.

-A note about baby pants… they’re not the easiest thing to get on and off.
+A little about baby pants… they’re not the easiest thing to get on and off.
 It requires a bit of juggling, but you’ll get the hang of it.

 Footwear for newborns and infants is strictly for warmth.
 Let’s face it; they aren’t exactly running around in the street.

-If your baby is not wearing a footed outfit and you’re in a chilly climate, you’ll need some socks to keep those feet warm — and if it’s very cold outside, some shoes or booties may also be in order.
+If your baby is not wearing a footed outfit, you’ll need some socks to keep those feet warm — and if it’s very cold outside, some shoes or booties may also be in order.

 The problem with baby socks and shoes is that they really, really do not stay on very well, with a few exceptions.
 The socks-that-stay-on-the-best award goes to My Best Ever First Socks by Hanna Andersson.
 Yes, they are $8 a pair, but well worth it.